Last Updated on 09/04/2023 by Steve Wanjie

 g) Avocados, soy & some other plant foods may provide some relief for knee or hip osteoarthritis

-h) A healthy diet with enough fiber helps you get rid of toxins by supporting regular bowel movements.
+h) A healthy diet with enough fiber helps you eliminate toxins by supporting regular bowel movements.

 What benefits do women get from Avocado?